NicDoesCode/SMSGFX-docs/docs/source/functions/palette-editor.rst

 About palettes
 --------------
-Palettes are a list of 16 individual colours that may be used to colour the pixels within a tile map.
+Palettes are a list of individual colours that may be used to colour the pixels within a tile.

-You define a colour value for each of the 16 colour slots within the palette.
+You define a colour value for each of the allowed colour slots within the palette.

 **Palette limitations**

 * The Sega Master System gives you a selection or 64 colours in total that you can use (6-bit colour).
 * The Sega Game Gear gives you a selection or 4096 colours in total that you can use (12-bit colour).
+* The Nintendo Entertainment System gives you 56 colours to choose from.
+* The Nintendo Game Boy allows only 4 shades of grey.

 Working with palettes